CamStreamer/CamStreamerLib/doc/PlaneTrackerAPI.md

 ### getClient(proxyParams?)

-Returns CamOverlay client - can be used in custom CamOverlay API calls.
+Returns PlaneTracker client - can be used in custom PlaneTracker API calls.

 -   **Parameters:**